losephjambert/Sprint-Challenge--JavaScript/README.md

 5. Why do we need super() in an extended class?

+- When we `extend` a class, we build a bridge from the class we're creating to the parent (extended) class.
+The `super()` function, then, is a train picking up the properties of the parent class and shuttling them to our new class.

 ## Project Set up

 Follow these steps to set up and work on your project: